FAIR principles applied

 Last updated

-Data production according to FAIR principles is a core element in Geovistory.
+Data production according to is a core element in Geovistory.

 The FAIR principles can be defined as follows [1]: